 Sonos is able to wirelessly play your iTunes® music, direct from your iPhone®, iPad® or iPod touch®, to any room in your home via the Controller app but having Bluetooth connectivity does go beyond that.

 So if you have a considerable investment in a Sonos multi-room system already and not looking to ‘rip’ it up and start again, here are a couple of options for you to add Bluetooth connectivity to the system.

-Also, Sonos has finally released two speakers with Bluetooth connectivity.
+Also, Sonos has finally released new generation speakers with Bluetooth connectivity.
 You can now get Sonos Move or the smaller Sonos Roam, portable and durable battery powered wireless speakers for indoor and outdoor use.
-While it supports WiFi and Apple AirPlay 2, it also supports Bluetooth.
+New, bigger planted (non-portable) versions, Era 100 and Era 300 are also available.
+While they support WiFi and Apple AirPlay 2, they also supports Bluetooth.